-Scientific writing presents challenges to students because writing often occurs in the context of learning unfamiliar information and concepts.
+Scientific writing presents particular challenges to students when writing occurs in the context of learning unfamiliar information and concepts.
 However, researchers have identified evidence-based practices that contribute to learning how to write effectively (Graham et al., 2015).
 For example, using defined strategies for planning, drafting, revising, and editing can contribute to writing (Graham et al., 2015).

 Structure is one key to clarity despite complexity.

-3) Clearly and deliberately create an appropriate framework.
-Deliberately create a framework to structure the particular level of the written document that you are creating (e.g. the entire paper, a section of the paper, a specific paragraph).
-Most often, the framework connects the independent and dependent variables, and embodies the logical steps necessary for each connection.
+3) Clearly and deliberately create appropriate frameworks.
+Deliberately create a framework to structure the particular level of the written document that you are building (e.g. the entire paper, a section of the paper, or a specific paragraph).
+Most often, the framework connects clearly-identified variables, and embodies the logical steps necessary for each connection.
 Most aspects of scientific papers will require trees and reasoned frameworks (although lists can be helpful for explaining hierarchies, such as listing the measurable predictions associated with a general hypothesis).
-Creating conceptual and graphical frameworks helps people meaningfully understand information, and therefore can also contribute to clear communication.
+Creating conceptual and graphical frameworks can help people meaningfully understand information, and therefore can also contribute to clear communication.

 Making paragraphs specific involves using specific findings from the research (step 1 above) as premises of deductive or inductive arguments that support the conclusion of the paragraph.
 Repeat the conclusion of each paragraph in the topic sentence and concluding sentence of the paragraph.